 By furnishing a set of resuable design 'building blocks' within the server, you can embark on fresh projects safe in the knowledge that each model, component, and higher-order design element has been ratified and approved for use, with no having to reinvent the wheel as it were.
 The server becomes both the source and destination of design elements, with each new design utilizing elements realeased to, and managed through, the server.
 And by designing only with elements from the server, the integrity of those designs is inherently assured.

 Altium Designer can work with the following types of managed content server:

 - Altium 365 Workspace - delivered through the Altium 365 platform.
 A single Workspace is available per company.
-The features and functionality available depends on your level of access to Altium 365; Altium 365 Standard (included with your Altium Subscription), or Altium 365 Pro (available by having Altium Subscription and through purchase of Altium Concord Pro, hosting the latter on the Altium 365 platform).
+The features and functionality available depends on your level of access to Altium 365, which in turn is dependent on the Altium Subscription Plan (Standard or Pro) you have purchased for your Altium Designer licensing.

 Altium Designer Preferences

 Altium Designer provides a central location from where you can set up various preferences across different functional areas of the software.
 These are global system settings that apply across projects and relevant documents.